DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 At the top of the Inventory page, you will find a tab called 'Crafting'.

 ### Where can I get healing items?
 Healing items can be crafted, found when defeating an enemy or when looting a crate in a dungeon, or purchased at the Trinoky Mart in the City Center.
 They can also be purchased from the Player Market.

+### Why my Special and Destructive weapons have no ammo?
+Special weapon uses Energy Cells and Destructive, Anti-Matter Charges.
+Both these kind of ammo need to be either looted from enemies or crafted in the Crafting tab, inside Inventory.

 ### Can I upgrade or level up my weapons and armour?
 You can't modify the rarity (e.g. from Rare to Legendary) of a weapon or armour, nor you can level up your old weapons or armours to your current level.